Patti LaBelle: Crossover success (1984–2009)

 LaBelle's 1994 album, Gems, also went gold and featured the hit, "The Right Kinda Lover".
-On January 29, 1995, LaBelle performed at the Super Bowl XXIX halftime show, held at the Joe Robbie Stadium (which later became Hard Rock Stadium) in Miami, Florida with Tony Bennett, Arturo Sandoval and Miami Sound Machine.
+On January 29, 1995, LaBelle performed at the Super Bowl XXIX halftime show, held at the Joe Robbie Stadium (which later became Hard Rock Stadium) in Miami with Tony Bennett, Arturo Sandoval and Miami Sound Machine.
 LaBelle released the album, Flame, which included the dance hit, "When You Talk About Love".
-LaBelle released her best-selling memoirs, Don't Block the Blessings, in 1996, and released the first of five best-selling cookbooks in 1997.
+LaBelle released her bestselling memoirs, Don't Block the Blessings, in 1996, and released the first of five bestselling cookbooks in 1997.
 In 1998, she released the live album, Live!
-One Night Only, later resulting in a second Grammy win the following February.
-It remains her most recent Grammy win.
+One Night Only, giving her a second Grammy win in February 1999.
+She was honored with the Triumphant Spirit Award for Career Achievement at the 1998 Essence Awards, featuring tributes from Michael Bolton, Mariah Carey, Whitney Houston, SWV, and Luther Vandross.

 In 2000, LaBelle released her final MCA album, When a Woman Loves, before signing with Def Soul Classics to release the 2004 album, Timeless Journey.
 During the promotional run of the album, she headlined VH1 Divas for the first time, alongside artists like Debbie Harry and Jessica Simpson and good friends Knight and Cyndi Lauper.
-Following the release of her 2005 covers album, Classic Moments, LaBelle engaged in a rivalry with Antonio "L.A."
+After the release of her 2005 covers album, Classic Moments, LaBelle was in a rivalry with Antonio "L.A."
 Reid over the direction of her career, leading to her leaving the label.
-In the same year, the World Music Awards recognized her years in the music business by awarding her the Legend Award.
+That same year she collaborated with singer Olivia Newton-John on Newton-John's album Stronger Than Before.

 In 2006, she released her first gospel album, The Gospel According to Patti LaBelle on the Bungalo label, the album later peaking at number one on Billboard's gospel chart.
 LaBelle also released the book, Patti's Pearls, during this period.
+In 2007, the World Music Awards recognized her years in the music business by awarding her the Legend Award.
 She returned to Def Jam in 2007 and released her second holiday album, Miss Patti's Christmas.
 In 2008, LaBelle briefly reunited with Nona Hendryx and Sarah Dash as Labelle on the group's first new album in more than 30 years, Back to Now.